kjhealy/kieranhealy.hugo/content/publications/told-tos.md

   - markdown
 ---

-We respond to four reviews of The Ordinal Society.
+We respond to four reviews of _The Ordinal Society_.
 We argue that traditional (and, as our critics point out, much-needed) forms of resistance and collective action are difficult to mobilize against ordinal systems, for two reasons.
 First, people often find these systems